Her0Zer0/Bash-Bang-Shabang/linux_command_instruction/2.Finding_Things/b.Install_New_Applications.md

 The main command-line package manager for Debian based systems.
 It provides tools for searching, managing, and querying information about packages within your system.
 Super handy tool for the toolbox and you will most likely see this option chosen over the former mention (dpkg).

 **Author Note:** learning about bash or the shell is super useful.
-It is even better if you force yourself to use it more instead of relying directly the GUI all the time.
+It is even better if you force yourself to use it more instead of relying directly on the GUI all the time.
 The commands that will most likely follow in this course can be done pretty easy from any GUI but trying to find ways to use the shell will benefit you more as you learn through reading this material.
 With that said, you may see something from here on out noted as **_Challenge Section_** above with some extra notes to try.
-Then a link to the particular challenge in how I solved it.
+Then a link to the particular challenge and how I solved it.
 Of course, this is not mandatory but just meant to help with the understanding.

 #### Gedit (Text Editor)